Ketel Marte Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 12th-ranked team ERA across all MLB pitching staffs (4.08).
+- The Brewers have the 13th-ranked team ERA across all MLB pitching staffs (4.08).

-- The Brewers rank 24th in baseball in home runs surrendered (94 total, 1.3 per game).
+- The Brewers rank 24th in baseball in home runs given up (95 total, 1.3 per game).

-- The right-hander's most recent appearance was on Wednesday against the Minnesota Twins, when he tossed five innings, surrendering four earned runs while giving up five hits.
+- The righty last pitched on Saturday against the Pittsburgh Pirates, when he went six innings, allowing two earned runs while giving up one hit.

-- The 32-year-old has an ERA of 4.71, with 8.2 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .236 batting average against him.
+- In five games this season, the 32-year-old has put up an ERA of 1.78, with 5.9 strikeouts per nine innings.
+Opponents are hitting .202 against him.

 © 2023 Data Skrive.
 All rights reserved.